 UPC Hungary offers fixed-line voice with traditional circuit-switched telephony, as well as feature-rich digital telephony via VoIP (Voice of Internet Protocol) over its two-way capable network throughout Hungary.
 Its VoIP services are available to 99% of its homes passed.

-1Revenue is presented as annualized results for the three months ended March 31, 2014.
+1Revenue is presented as annualized results for the six months ended June 30, 2014.

 3Digital Cable penetration is calculated by dividing our digital cable subscribers by the sum of our analog cable and digital cable subscribers.
 As of period end.